meg-gutshall/flatiron-curriculum-notes/rails/6-validations-and-forms/delete-forms.md

 [`link_to`](http://api.rubyonrails.org/classes/ActionView/Helpers/UrlHelper.html#method-i-link_to) is a method of `UrlHelper` that has a number of convenient features.

-The HTML generated bt that call to `link_to` looks like this:
+The HTML generated at that call to `link_to` looks like this:

 ```html
 <a data-confirm="Really?" rel="nofollow" data-method="delete" href="/people/1">Delete</a>